 All cell phones and personal electronic communication devices must be turned off and stored away during the bell-to-bell school day and during any instructional periods, regardless of location – including field trips.

-All cell phones and personal electronic communication devices may be turned on and used within the school and on the school campus before or after the bell-to-bell school day.
+Cell phones and personal electronic communication devices may be turned on and used within the school and on the school campus before or after the bell-to-bell school day.

 Yes.
 Wireless communication devices may be used on school buses provided that the device does not distract the driver, compromise safety, violate other school bus rules and regulations, and/or violate prohibited conduct identified in the Code of Behavior.